Chapter 29: Marko on The Brink of Death.

-Janet waited for the fear that always seized her in the darkness.
-She was surprised when it never came.
+Janet waited for the fear which always seized her in the darkness.
+She was surprised, when it never came.
 Her sense of calmness prevailed.
 She next noticed that sound was somehow more distinct in the darkness.
 Janet listened in a detached way to Marko’s ragged breathing.
 To her right, Andrea swore as she grappled with the shadow panther.
 Having already been pounced upon, Janet knew that her sister would be fine.
 Janet desperately wanted to help Marko.
 How can I stop something which has burrowed into his lungs?

 Janet knew the best thing she could do for him was to find a way to make the amulet work.
 So much was happening all at once, her senses were on overload.
 She had to tear her attention away from the menacing sounds closing in around her.
 Janet could hear monstrous things coming for them in the darkness.

 It was hard to suppress the urge to retreat.
 Janet closed her eyes, in order to stop herself from focusing on the indistinct figures inching towards her.
 She forced herself block it all out by covering her ears and focusing on steadying and slowing her breathing.

 Freed by the eventual stillness of her mind, she became aware of a presence at the edge of her consciousness.
 Turning her attention to it, Janet was surprised to sense that it was the amulet.
 She looked down and saw through her shirt that it had begun to glow.
 That sight sparked the recollection of her last session with Jagathy.

 Janet allowed memory to be her guide, moving the chain up around her head and allowing the amulet to drape over the middle of her forehead.
 She breathed deeply and nudged her third eye open.
 Janet held a single image at the forefront of her mind, focusing all of her intention on that image.
 The amulet began to pulse in time with her heartbeat, gradually growing brighter until the entire room was bathed in a blinding violet light.